oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/fmw-domain/_index.md

 The following prerequisites must be handled prior to running the create domain script:

 * Make sure the WebLogic operator is running.
 * The operator requires FMW Infrastructure 12.2.1.3.0 with patch 29135930 applied.
 * Create a Kubernetes namespace for the domain unless the intention is to use the default namespace.
 * In the same Kubernetes namespace, create the Kubernetes persistent volume (PV) where the domain home will be hosted, and the Kubernetes persistent volume claim (PVC) for the domain.
 For samples to create a PV and PVC, see [Create sample PV and PVC]({{< relref "/samples/simple/storage/_index.md" >}}).
   By default, the `create-domain.sh` script creates a domain with the `domainUID` set to `domain1` and expects the PVC `domain1-weblogic-sample-pvc` to be present.
 You can create `domain1-weblogic-sample-pvc` using [create-pv-pvc.sh](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/create-pv-pvc.sh) with an inputs file that has the `domainUID` set to `domain1`.
-* Create the Kubernetes secrets `username` and `password` of the admin account in the same Kubernetes namespace as the domain.
+* Create the Kubernetes secrets `username` and `password` of the administrative account in the same Kubernetes namespace as the domain.

 #### Use the script to create a domain

 Make a copy of the `create-domain-inputs.yaml` file, and run the create script, pointing it at your inputs file and an output directory:

 ```